 VFDs is a composite endpoint that is affected by mortality and duration of mechanical ventilation in survivors (Schoenfeld, 2002), which has been chosen as the primary endpoint for a number of reasons.
-Preliminary data suggests that omega-3 fatty acid and anti-oxidant supplementation decreases inflammation in the lungs in patients with ALI.
 VFDs provide a validated measure of improved lung function, even if overall mortality is only minimally altered.
 In addition to also possibly altering inflammation, full-calorie feedings may place patients at risk for aspiration, which may result in increased mortality, but will result in fewer ventilator-free days, even in non-fatal cases.
 Further, VFDs is a measure of a morbidity outcome and it is directly related to "days of assisted ventilation."
 However, a trend in one treatment group toward early patient death would likely decrease the number of days of assisted ventilation.
 This example of decreased days of assisted ventilation is misleading as the treatment group actually had a worse outcome.
 Measuring ventilator days in survivors would offset the problem of early mortality decreasing ventilator days.
 However, if a treatment group had a favorable trend towards improved survival, but required additional ventilator days for survival, "average number of ventilator days in survivors" could also be misleading.
 VFDs represent a measurable outcome that is favorably affected by both shorter duration of assisted ventilation in survivors and lower mortality.